gbif/hp-colombian-biodiversity/comunidad/formacion/tallercalidaddatos.md

 **Lunes 8 de noviembre**
 *8:00 a.m. a 10:30 a.m.* (COT)
-Introducción a la calidad de datos, principios generales.
+Introducción a la calidad de datos, principios generales

 **Martes 9 de noviembre**
 *8:00 a.m. a 9:15 a.m.* (COT)